 Download the completed VDMX and Unity3D project for this tutorial.

-Note: This is an updated tutorial topic – Recently the Unity3D game engine was updated so that the personal edition could use 3rd party add-ons, a feature that was previously limited to their pro version.
+Update 1: This is an updated tutorial topic – Recently the Unity3D game engine was updated so that the personal edition could use 3rd party add-ons, a feature that was previously limited to their pro version.

 While mainly designed for cross platform game development many Mac VJs take advantage of the Unity3D engine for the purposes for creating 3D worlds and other real-time generated graphics for use in visual performance.
 By connecting these environments to other VJ applications like VDMX over Syphon and OSC we can control these worlds and mix, process and output the virtual camera signals from a scene like any other live media source.